akenza-io/akenza-java-client/README.md

 </dependency>
 ```

-Start using the akenza API.
+Start using the akenza API:

 ```java
 final String apiKey="";